VictorRodriguezIronhack/reto_web/README.md

 # The Phone Cave
-The Phone Cave is a full-stack web application that offers the best smartphones for the best prices
+The Phone Cave is a web application that offers the best smartphones for the best prices

 ## Setup
 * Server: